mgcooper/icemodel/test/README.md

 5. `run_unit_suite(...)`
    - Use for folder-based unit-test discovery under `test/unit/`.
    - Use `debug=true` to stop on first failure for inspection.
+   - The suite runs one test file at a time.
+A timestamped progress line prints before and after each file (to stdout in a desktop session, to stderr otherwise so a redirected `matlab -batch` run stays observable), and a per-file wall-clock table prints at the end, slowest first.
+   - Use `progress_log="<path>"` to also append each progress line to that file with a per-line open/write/close.
+A hung run then leaves a log whose last `...` line names the file that never finished.
+   - Expected full-suite wall-clock: roughly 8 minutes for the 63-file `test/unit` tree (measured 2026-08-17: 474.8 s, 1155 tests, under
+     `matlab -nodisplay -nosplash -batch`; the small runner-contract test file landed after that measurement).
+No single file takes more than about 45 s; check the progress log before assuming a hang.
+     The end-to-end staging, report, and model-run tests that used to dominate the runtime live in `test/regression` and run only when explicitly targeted.
 6. `run_benchmark_suite(...)`
    - Use for the formal benchmark suite under `test/benchmarks/`.
    - This remains the standalone component-benchmark runner.